 Get a better mortgage deal

-The base rate has been reduced to an all-time low of 0.1% by the Bank of England so this is a great time to take advantage of a better deal and reduce your monthly mortgage repayments.
-If your current deal is coming to an end anyway, it’s best to switch to a new deal rather than letting your original mortgage deal revert to the lender’s standard variable rate as this will undoubtedly be higher than you are currently paying.
+The base rate has been reduced to an all-time low of 0.1% by the Bank of England.
+Therefore, this is a great time to take advantage of a better deal and reduce your monthly mortgage repayments.
+If your current deal is coming to an end anyway, it’s best to switch to a new deal rather than letting your original mortgage deal revert to the lender’s standard variable rate.
+This is because it will undoubtedly be higher than you are currently paying.

 While many lenders have removed tracker products from the market since the announcement of the new base rate, there are still very low fixed-rate deals that you can take advantage of.
 This means you can look forward to paying a lower sum each month, making your finances more manageable.